History of Luxembourg: French invasion

 Luxembourg was invaded by Louis XIV of France (husband of Maria Theresa, daughter of Philip IV) in 1684, an action that caused alarm among France's neighbors and resulted in the formation of the League of Augsburg in 1686.
 In the ensuing War of the Grand Alliance, France was forced to give up the duchy, which was returned to the Habsburgs by the Treaty of Ryswick in 1697.

 During this period of French rule, the defences of the fortress were strengthened by the famous siege engineer Vauban.
 The French king's great-grandson Louis (1710–74) was, from 1712, the first heir-general of Albert VII.
 Albert VII was a descendant of Anna of Bohemia and William of Thuringia, having that blood through his mother's Danish great-great-grandmother, but was not the heir-general of that line.
-Louis was the first real claimant of Luxembourg to descend from both sisters, the daughters of Elisabeth of Bohemia, the last Luxembourg empress.
+Louis was the first real claimant of Luxembourg to descend from both sisters, the daughters of Elizabeth of Luxembourg, the last Luxembourg empress.

 Habsburg rule was confirmed in 1715 by the Treaty of Utrecht, and Luxembourg was integrated into the Southern Netherlands.
 Emperor Joseph and his successor Emperor Charles VI were descendants of Spanish kings who were heirs of Albert VII.
 Joseph and Charles VI were also descendants of Anna of Bohemia and William of Thuringia, having that blood through their mother, although they were heirs-general of neither line.
 Charles was the first ruler of Luxembourg to descend from both sisters, daughters of Elisabeth of Bohemia.

 Austrian rulers were ready to exchange Luxembourg and other territories in the Low Countries.
 Their purpose was to round out and enlarge their power base, which in geographical terms was centred around Vienna.
 Thus, Bavarian candidate(s) emerged to take over the Duchy of Luxembourg, but this plan led to nothing permanent.
 Emperor Joseph II however, made a preliminary pact to make a neighbour of Luxembourg, Charles Theodore, Elector Palatine, as Duke of Luxembourg and king in the Low Countries, in exchange for his possessions in Bavaria and Franconia.
 However, this scheme was aborted by Prussia's opposition.
 Charles Theodore, who would have become Duke of Luxembourg, was genealogically a junior descendant of both Anna and Elisabeth, but the main heir of neither.

 During the War of the First Coalition, Luxembourg was conquered and annexed by Revolutionary France, becoming part of the département of the Forêts in 1795.
 The annexation was formalised at Campo Formio in 1797.
 In 1798, Luxembourgish peasants started a rebellion against the French but it was rapidly suppressed.
 This brief rebellion is called the Peasant's War.